Save

 explain the role of protein phosphates in transduction removes phosphates from proteins (untags), dephosphorylation

-explain role of 2nd messenger cAMP adenylyl cyclase converts ATP into cAMP which acts as a 2nd messenger that activates protein kinase which produces a cellular responses. cAMP = BROADCASTS
+explain role of cAMP adenylyl cyclase converts ATP into cAMP acts as a 2nd messenger that activates protein kinase amplifies signals cAMP = BROADCASTS

 What is apoptosis? programmed or controlled death, proteins are involved in this process

-adenylyl cyclase an enzyme in the plasma membrane, converts ATP to cAMP in response to an extracellular signal Involved in fight or flight response
+adenylyl cyclase an enzyme that converts ATP to cAMP in response to an extracellular signal (is a second messenger)

-hormone receptor complex can act as a transcription factor, turning on specific genes in the nucleus
+hormone receptor complex a ligand and intracellular receptor complex act as a transcription factor, turning on specific genes in the nucleus

 gap junctions protein-lined channels connecting the cytoplasm of adjacent animal cells